Why a $1,000 phone could be just the beginning

 According to a OnePlus spokesperson, "As reliance on smartphones has increased drastically over a short amount of time, the increase in quality and components across the industry required to meet high performance demands has also risen."

 Over at LG, "Key factors include the cost of components, competitor pricing, carrier incentives, tariffs, etc.," Ken Hong, LG's senior director of global communications, said in an email.
-"Fact is, these input costs are rising so we're forced to follow suit," adding that adding more variants like the LG V35 has the positive effect of lowering the price of the previous model.
+"Fact is, these input costs are rising so we're forced to follow suit," adding that introducing more variants like the LG V35 has the positive effect of lowering the price of the previous model, in this case the LG V30.

 Samsung, at least, is aware of its role in ballooning handset prices.
 In an earnings call this week, the brand promised to keep its forthcoming Note 9 "reasonably priced" when Samsung announces the phone on Aug.
-9. 2017's Note 8 sold for around $950 in the US, £869 in the UK, and AU$I,499 in Australia.
+9. 2017's Note 8 sold for around $950 in the US, £869 in the UK, and AU$I,499 in Australia, already pricing them at the top of the market.

-With new tech on deck for its S Pen stylus and Apple teeing up its next crop of iPhones, most likely for September, it'd be unwise to expect phones like these to get cheaper.
+With new tech on deck for the Note 9's S Pen stylus and Apple teeing up its next crop of iPhones, most likely for September, it'd be unwise to expect phones like these to drop below their current prices.

 But making phones is more expensive now, right?

-Phones, like all electronics, are made of *hundreds/dozens* of parts, and if the cost of those parts goes up, it's a sure bet the cost of the phone will, too.
+Phones, like all electronics, are composed of parts sourced from various suppliers, and if the cost of those parts goes up, it's a sure bet the cost of the phones will, too.

-A demand for more storage in the past few years has triggered a the cost of memory to go up as suppliers invest in building more factories, according to Wood.
+A demand for more storage over the past few years has triggered price hikes, pushing up the cost of memory and prompting suppliers to invest in building more factories to meet the demand, according to Wood.

 You can bet that the first phone to debut a diamond glass screen or the new, smudge-resistant Vibrant Satin Corning Gorilla Glass won't be cheap.
 It's also expensive for companies like Samsung to build a whole new manufacturing process for elements like curved glass and flexible OLED displays.